johron/perf-challenge/README.md

-# King Performance Challenge - 2019
+# Performance Challenge - 2019

 #### Overview
 The challenge is to implement a solution to determine if a file contains duplicates of registration numbers.